“Lost causes are the only ones worth fighting for.” — Clarence Darrow

 In It’s Not the Big That Eat the Small…It’s the Fast That Eat the Slow: How to Use Speed as a Competitive Tool in Business, Jason Jennings and Laurence Haughton write about launching crusades.

-In my experience, I would agree that a compelling “why” or purpose matters more than the actual “what” or vision.
-“Why” is ultimately the motivation.
-Whether or not a vision is compelling depends on how compelling the “why” actually is.
+In my experience, I would agree that a compelling WHY or purpose matters more than the actual WHAT or vision.

 Causes Over Visions